The Bankrate promise

 Here’s an example: Let’s say you have a five-year car loan for $20,000.
 It may make sense to get a five-year $20,000 decreasing term life insurance policy.
 Getting a policy that extends a bit beyond the loan term may be wise to cover any delays in payments that could extend the loan term.

 The number of life insurance companies offering decreasing term life insurance is limited in comparison to those that offer level life insurance policies, but here are a few companies that do offer decreasing term life insurance:

 How much does decreasing term life insurance cost?

-The cost of decreasing term life insurance is usually cheaper than level term life insurance because the death benefit decreases every year.
-With each decrease, the life insurance company has less risk and a lower death benefit payout if you die.
-However, your premiums will remain the same throughout the life of the decreasing term life insurance policy, meaning you will be paying the same amount for less coverage towards the end of your policy term.
+Decreasing term life insurance is usually cheaper than level term life insurance because the death benefit decreases each year.
+With each decrease, the life insurance company has a lower risk and a lower death benefit payout if you die.
+However, your premiums do remain the same throughout the life of the decreasing term life insurance policy, meaning you will be paying the same amount for less coverage towards the end of your policy term.